-There are some things we can change in our life, some aspects we can influence.
+There are some things we can change in our lives, some aspects we can influence.
 But, there are many that we have to get used to.
 This is the greatest challenge.
 It’s not easy, to get accustomed to how life may want to keep you.
 It is, however, the easiest route to happiness.

 Carrying on our happiness streak from last week, allow me to share a beautiful write-up by Will Durant I read in Light From Many Lamps.

 Many years I sought happiness.
 I found it first, perhaps, in the warmth of my mother’s breast, and in fond caress of her hands, and in the tenderness that shone in her eyes.
 I found it again in play; for even in the pain of defeat I knew the natural ecstasy of boyhood’s games.
 I found it in first love; it came to me when a simple girl laid her hand upon my arm, and her braided hair, sweet with the fragrance of health, came so close to my lips that I kissed it without her knowing.
 And then she went from me, and the happiness strayed away.

 For I sought it next in remaking the lives of other men.
 I went forth to reform the world.
 I denounced the ways of mankind, and bemoaned the backwardness of my time, and talked only of glories that were past, or were to come.
 I wanted many laws to make life easier for me, and for youth.
 But the world would not listen, and I grew bitter.
 I gathered anecdotes of human stupidity, and heralded the absurdities and injustices of men.
 One day, an enemy said, “You have in yourself all the faults which you scorn in others; you, too, are capable of selfishness, and greed; and the world is what it is because men are what you are.”

 I considered it in solitude, and found that it was true.
 Then it came to me that reform should begin at home; and since that day I have not had time to remake the world.